Social & community services industry pay rates

 - 1 December – an increase that comes from the Equal Remuneration Order.

-You can also use the pay guides below for a summary of current pay rates that are transitioning from the following pre-modern award:
+You can use these pay guides for a summary of rates, penalties and allowances transitioning from the following pre-modern awards:

 Think a mistake might have been made?

 Mistakes can happen.
 The best way to fix them usually starts with talking.

 Check out our Help resolving workplace issues section for practical advice on:

 - figuring out if a mistake has been made

 - talking to your employer or employee about fixing it

 - getting help from us if you can't resolve it.

 If you might need to read this information again, save it for later so you can access it quickly and easily.